 Reviewing your insurance every year can help you save money, whether it’s on your premium now, or by making sure you’re covered in case something happens.
 It’s also key to ensuring your coverage evolves along with any changes in your life.
 Even small life events, like buying new jewelry or getting a raise, could affect both your premiums and the amount of coverage you need going forward.

-Reviewing your life insurance regularly helps ensure it's still meeting your financial goals and reflects major changes in your everyday life.
+Reviewing your life insurance regularly helps ensure that the type you own and the amount of coverage it provides is meeting current and future protection needs for you and your family.
 This type of insurance is particularly important to monitor.
 When the policy does come into play, you’ll want the process to be as simple as possible for your beneficiaries.

-Situations in which you may want to consider revising you coverage can include:
+Situations in which you may want to consider revising your coverage can include:

 Life insurance policies are especially personal, so be prepared to provide information such as medical records and your beneficiaries’ Social Security numbers.
 Make sure to speak with a professional about your coverage needs.

-Your health needs may change over time and whether you’re insured through your employer or purchase on your own.
+Your health needs may change over time, as well whether you’re insured through an employer or purchase on your own.
 In addition to your own needs, changing state and federal laws can affect the type of coverage available to you, making a review even more important.

 Here are some things to consider: